NREL/ssc/datadictionary.md

 - n-1: &nbsp;&nbsp;&nbsp; the outlet interconnect carrying twice the loop mass flow rate

 ### pipe_runner_diams
-diameters in meters of the runners listed in L_runner.
+inner diameters in meters of the runners listed in L_runner.
 The first diameter is for the runner that carries half the total mass flow.
 Example diameters are: [^](#toc)
 * 2 field sections = {x1}
 * 4 field sections = {x1, x1}
 * 6 field sections = {x1, x2}